Izzy and Moe: Plot

-When the agent in charge of the local Prohibition Unit office tells him there is no job, Einstein makes a speech: "This is America.
+When the agent in charge of the local Prohibition Unit office asks Izzy why he wants to sign on for a dangerous job, especially at his age, Einstein makes a speech: "This is America.
 And I'm proud to be an American..."
-When the chief tells Einstein that he is "too old" for this kind of job, Izzy quickly suggests taking a partner.
-Moe Smith (Art Carney) recently had his underground bar discovered by the police and is spending too much time alone and drinking.
+The chief reluctantly hires Einstein when he makes a convincing argument that, unlike the trim agents in the unit, Izzy's regular guy status (and his various skills from vaudeville) can make him a good inside man for undercover work.
+In response to the chief's concern that he is still "too old" for the job, Izzy quickly suggests taking a partner.
+Moe Smith (Art Carney), Izzy's old vaudeville partner, recently had his underground bar raided by the police and is spending too much time alone and drinking.
 Einstein meets with Smith and asks for his help.
-The idea of a steady paycheck convinces him.
+Despite their testy friendship and Moe's similar concern that they are too old for that type of work, the idea of a steady paycheck convinces him.

 When they first try to raid one of Dutch's bars, they find the gangster has converted it into a "reading hall".
 Izzy and Moe decide to use different tactics.
 After spotting a local baseball team, they ask their boss for 9 more men.
 They all dress as baseball players, and tell the gatekeeper at the bar they want to celebrate a win.
 They gain entry and enjoy it - then whip out their badges and arrest everyone in the bar.

 Soon, Izzy and Moe have their own division within the unit; they work alone as a pair, get various costumes, and offer no explanations of their tactics.
 Izzy and Moe soon successfully raid underground bars all over the city, and arrest such high-profile people as the district attorney.
 After their boss threatens to fire them, Izzy and Moe meet the press, and Izzy gives his "This is America" speech.
 They are reinstated.
+After another high-profile arrest lands them in hot water, the chief orders them to do their next assignments by the book and with decorum.
+They respond by infiltrating a church disguised as an aging couple (with Moe in drag) getting married.